Hysteroscopy Before IVF: Purpose & Procedure

 3) How much do I rest after a hysteroscopy?

 Hysteroscopy does not require absolute rest.
 However, unnecessary activities should be avoided for 24 hours if the patient feels extremely tired.
-In case of undergoing hysteroscopy surgery (with general anesthesia), it is better to rest for a few days.
+It is better to rest for a few days after undergoing hysteroscopy surgery (with general anesthesia).

 4) How long should I wait to do embryo transfer after hysteroscopy?

 There is no definite and exact interval of time between hysteroscopy and embryo transfer.
 The doctor advises this time, depending on the patient's condition.
-When performing a diagnostic hysteroscopy, the patient can get pregnant immediately in the next IVF cycle.
+The patient can get pregnant immediately in the next IVF cycle when performing a diagnostic hysteroscopy.
 However, it is better to wait at least one or two months before trying to get pregnant if hysteroscopy surgery is done.

 No reviews